 However, if implemented as it is now, integrated subjects are no longer "integrated" as the overall program and subject program objectives that the Ministry initially oriented.
 Because almost everything is now being done independently between sub-subjects, the only thing in common is that 2-3 sub-subjects share the same score of a subject.

 Meanwhile, localities continue to send teachers for training to obtain certificates according to Decision 2454/QD-BGDDT and Decision 2455/QD-BGDDT issued by the Ministry.
 However, in some places, teachers who have completed training are still assigned to teach the subjects they were previously trained in at teacher training colleges.
-Clearly, integrated subjects still have many difficult and intractable problems and contain many contradictions.
+Obviously, integrated subjects still have many difficult and intractable problems and contain many contradictions.

-Up to this point, the new 9th grade textbooks have been basically completed by units and publishers.
+Up to this point, the new 9th grade textbooks have been basically completed by the units and publishers.
 However, there are still many concerns about the future of integrated subjects at the secondary school level.

 Source link